quicwg/base-drafts/draft-ietf-quic-recovery.md

 When a server receives duplicate CRYPTO data in an Initial packet after sending its Initial flight, it can assume the client did not receive all Initial CRYPTO data.
-To speed handshake completion, it SHOULD retransmit all unacknowledged Initial data subject to the path validation limits.
+To speed handshake completion, it SHOULD retransmit all unacknowledged Initial CRYPTO data subject to the path validation limits.
 After doing so, the PTO is re-armed.

 Prior to handshake completion, when few to none RTT samples have been